Six6stRINgs/dsh-thinking-token-stat/README.md

 [![repo](https://img.shields.io/badge/repo-github-181717?logo=github)](https://github.com/Six6stRINgs/dsh-client-ui-thinking-stats)

-A **lightweight, client-only** DeepSeek Harness plugin that surfaces the model's **thinking tokens** — the reasoning part of its output.
-No host behavior, no extra services, no background polling: a small readout that reads the existing conversation snapshot and renders nothing at all when there is no thinking.
+A lightweight plugin that adds model thinking token statistics to the bottom Dock and the end of each conversation.
+Client-only and zero-cost when idle: it reads the existing conversation snapshot and renders nothing at all when there is no thinking.

 [Chinese version / 中文版](./README.zh.md)